 Waipi‘o valley was home to old Hawaiian kings and once upon a time was densely populated.
 Now however, the valley is mostly wilderness interspersed with taro fields (Taro is a traditional Hawaiian staple food) and a couple of dozens of inhabitants.

-Waipi‘o (or Waipio) Valley is named after the river that runs through the valley (wai-piʻo means curved water in the Hawaiian language) and is about one mile wide and six miles deep.
+Waipi‘o (or Waipio) Valley is named after the meandering Wailoa Stream that runs through the valley (wai-piʻo means curved water in the Hawaiian language) and is about one mile wide and six miles deep.
 Towards the back the valley splits into many ‘fingers’, each one with its own waterfall.
 The valley meets the ocean towards the north with a beautiful black sand beach that is cut in two by the river.

 You can find information on the following topics in our guide: